Health-Informatics-UoN/xml-profiler/README.md

 # XMLBunny

-A Console app for analysing and printing out the structure of XML files.
+This is a tool that parses an XML file and generates an Excel format report detailing the structure of the file.

+This currently consists of a console application built in C#.

-## To Use:
+## To Get Started

-- Download executable <a href="https://github.com/Health-Informatics-UoN/xml-bunny/actions/runs/10249883361/artifacts/1776494640">here</a>
+1. Download XMLBunny.zip from the assets of the latest release or click <a style="cursor:pointer;" src="http://google.com">here</a>.

+2. Extract all from XMLBunny.zip.

+3. Open the command line interface.
+To do this:
+    - Click on windows + R on the keyboard.
-- Unzip folder and run `XMLBunny.exe`
+    - Type in 'cmd' and press Enter.

+4. From the command line, cd path-to-XMLBunny-extracted-folder e.g cd Downloads/XMLBunny

+5. Type in 'XMLBunny.exe' and press the Enter key to run the executable.

+6. Once running, follow the instructions to parse XML files with desired requirements.

-## Sample XML
+## Sample

+- XML File (sample.xml):

 ```<root>
 <doc>